c0de2014/winros_groovy/README.txt

   then try again to run "winros_make" from workspace-root-folder (e.g. c:\work\overlay )
   	==> should finish with 100%, and msg-files should have been created

+# now create a simple publisher and subscriber to thest the new msg-file

 ###########